• Skip to primary navigation

 Of note, I gave my father a bag of these delicious bagels to take home.
 He loves bagels.
 He said he preferred these bagels to my 5-ingredient gluten-free bagels (which I made with 1:1 gluten-free flour vs. almond flour).
 I was shocked!

-I imagine he said this because the almond flour adds wonderful moisture to doughy center, while the tapioca starch adds that elasticity or stretch the dough needed.
+I imagine he said this because the almond flour adds wonderful moisture to the doughy center, while the tapioca starch adds that elasticity or stretch the dough needs.
 The combination of flours nets one excellent bagel.

 Baking with almond flour definitely adds a nutritional punch to your recipes.
 You can learn more about baking with almond flour in this article, where I talk about the nutritional benefits of almond flour.
 I also discuss, in detail, how almond flour can be used as a flour substitute in grain-free and gluten-free baking.